 - Click the Search automatically for updated driver software.

-Additionally, you can download the latest drivers using third-party tools such as TweakBit Driver Updater.
+Additionally, you can download the latest drivers using third-party tools.
 By using this tool, you can automatically update all your drivers with just a couple of clicks.

 5. Check your Firewall